HimanshuSingh202406/ADA_Lab/README.md

 # ADA_Lab
-This repository is for ADA lab programs.
+This repository is for Python lab programs.